WebexCommunity/webex-node-bot-framework/docs/migrate-from-node-flint.md

 ```
 Naming the new Framework object `flint`, allows existing `flint.hears()` and `flint.on()` functions to behave as the currently do.

+## Common migration tasks
+Alternatly, since elements of the bot and trigger objects have also changed, one might just bite the bullet, and do some search and replace.
+The biggest migration tasks come from the renaming of flint to framework and the change in structures for the bot and trigger objects.
+Common case sensitive search and replace tasks might include

+* node-flint --> webex-node-bot-framework
+* Flint --> Framework
+* flint --> framework
+* trigger.personDisplayName --> trigger.person.displayName
+* trigger.roomTitle --> trigger.room.title
+* trigger.personEmail --> trigger.person.emails[0]
+* trigger.roomId --> trigger.room.id
+* bot.roomId --> bot.room.id

-With that said, please review the other changes outlined in this document to determine if any flint handler function logic needs to be updated.
+With that said, please review the other changes outlined in this document to determine if any existing flint.hears() or flint.on() handler function logic needs to be updated.

 ## Core Object Changes